Introduction

 Intra-industry (across-industry) balances

 The result is a column vector with industries in rows.
+In the resultant column vector, losses are positive values.

+The interpretation of the results depends upon the construction of the matrices.
 In a PSUT description of conserved quantities (such as mass or energy), when all losses are accounted within the matrices themselves, the calculation of intra-industry balances should give the vector.
 When losses are not accounted in the matrices, the calculation of intra-industry balances gives losses.

 For PSUT matrices describing non-conserved quantities such as exergy (mass exergy, energy exergy, or both), when losses are accounted in the matrices, the intra-industry balance gives destruction of the non-conserved quantity.
 When losses are not accounted in the matrices, the intra-industry balance gives the sum of destruction and losses.